Dimensions Of A Series Paper Sizes

 Note: For reference the last item is there because the root 2 aspect ratio doesn't always give a whole number.

 The A series paper sizes are now in common use throughout the world apart from in the US, Canada and parts of Mexico.
-The A4 size has become the standard business letter size in English speaking countries such as Australia, New Zealand and the UK, that used to use British Imperial sizes.
+The A4 size has become the standard business letter size in English speaking countries such as Australia, New Zealand and the UK, that formerly used British Imperial sizes.
 In Europe the A paper sizes were adopted as the formal standard in the mid 20th century and from there they spread across the globe.